Fitjar Municipality: History

 King Haakon I of Norway (Haakon the Good) maintained his residence at Fitjar.
 The Battle of Fitjar (Slaget ved Fitjar på Stord) took place in Fitjar on the island of Stord in the year 961 between the forces of King Haakon I and the sons of his half-brother, Eric Bloodaxe.
 Traditionally, important shipping routes have passed through the area, and the municipality contains several trading posts dating as far back as 1648.
-Fitjar was separated from Stord in 1863.
-There have been discussions about a possible reunion of the two municipalities, but no decision has been made.

 Geography

-The island municipality of Fitjar lies south of the Selbjørnsfjorden, west of the Langenuen strait, east of the island of Bømlo.
+Fitjar Municipality lies south of the Selbjørnsfjorden, west of the Langenuen strait, east of the island of Bømlo.
 The municipality includes over 350 islands, although most are uninhabited.
-The majority of the residents live on the island of Stord, the northern portion of which is in Fitjar.
-The southern portion of the island is part of the municipality of Stord.
-The island municipality of Austevoll lies to the north, across the fjord and the island municipality of Tysnes lies across the Langenuen strait to the east, and the island municipality of Bømlo lies to the west.
+The majority of the residents live on the island of Stord, the northern portion of which is in Fitjar Municipality.
+The southern portion of the island is part of Stord Municipality.
+Austevoll Municipality lies on islands to the north, across the fjord and Tysnes Municipality lies on islands across the Langenuen strait to the east, and Bømlo Municipality lies on islands to the west.
+The highest point in the municipality is the 678.62 m tall mountain Fitjarhesten, located a short distance northwest of Mehammarsåta.